lethang7794/awssome/README.md

   - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
   - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

+## Roadmap

+- [ ] Show thumbnail of the mind map.
+- [ ] Open a specific sheet of the mind map.
+- [ ] Show last updated time for each page.
+- [ ] Show last updated time for each mind map.

 ## How to contribute

 You can